Sitting Risks: A Person Who Sits For Long Hours Should See This

 The human body is built to stand upright, this way our heart, blood circulation, and digestive system work effectively.

-As far as you sit down the electrical activity in your muscles drops significantly and your calorie-burning rate comes to 1 calorie per minute.
+As far as you sit down the electrical activity in muscles drops significantly and your calorie-burning rate comes to 1 calorie per minute.

 Other potential health issues include: